stargate/stargate-mongoose/README.md

 | Mongoose               | ^7.5.0 \|\| ^8.0.0 |
 | DataStax Enterprise    | 6.8.x              |

-CI tests are run using the Stargate and JSON API versions specified in the [api-compatibility.versions](api-compatibility.versions) file.
+CI tests are run using the Stargate and Data API versions specified in the [api-compatibility.versions](api-compatibility.versions) file.

 ## Connecting to AstraDB